 How to Write a Great Data Science Resume

 Writing a resume for data science job applications is rarely a fun task, but it is a necessary evil.
-The majority of companies require a resume in order to apply to any of their open jobs, and a resume is often the first layer of the process in getting past the “Gatekeeper” — the Recruiter or Hiring Manager.
+The majority of companies require a resume in order to apply to any of their open jobs, and a resume is often the first layer of the process in getting past the “Gatekeeper” — the recruiter or hiring manager.

-A resume (or résumé, or CV), by definition, is a brief written account of your personal, educational, and professional qualifications and experience.
+A resume ( résumé, CV), by definition, is a brief written account of your personal, educational, and professional qualifications and experience.
 Writing a brief summary of your own experiences sounds like an easy task, but many struggle with it.
 Here are some tips about how to write a clear and concise resume that will catch the eye of a recruiter/hiring manager.

 The first thing you should strive for in writing a resume is to keep it short.
 A good resume should only be one page long, unless you have 15+ years of relevant experience for the job you’re applying to.
 Even then, there are recruiters out there who will toss any resume longer than one page.
-Recruiters/Hiring Managers receive a LOT of resumes every day, and they usually have about 30 seconds to look over someone’s resume and make a decision.
+Recruiters/hiring managers receive a LOT of resumes every day, and they usually have about 30 seconds to look over someone’s resume and make a decision.

 (Obvious, but still worth pointing out: don’t list any skills or experience that you don’t actually have.
-It’s fine to re-frame your real skills and experiences to fit the context of a job posting, but it’s not okay to exaggerate or make things up.)
+It’s fine to re-frame your real skills and experiences to fit the context of a job posting, but it’s not ok to exaggerate or make things up.)

 Choose a template